mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

 ```bash
 jupyter notebook
 ```
-Once Jupyter is running, point your web browser at [http://localhost:8888](http://localhost:8888) to start using IPython notebooks.
-If everything worked correctly, you should see a screen like this, showing all available IPython notebooks in the current
+Once Jupyter is running, point your web browser at [http://localhost:8888](http://localhost:8888) to start using Jupyter notebooks.
+If everything worked correctly, you should see a screen like this, showing all available Jupyter notebooks in the current directory:
-directory:

 <div class='fig figcenter'>
   <img src='/assets/ipynotebook.png'>